 Third-Party Administrators (TPAs) need to be aware of the upcoming end to the COVID-19 outbreak period for group health plans.
 This deadline, which ends February 28, 2021, could cause unfamiliar administrative burdens on TPAs.

 In May 2020, following the passage of the CARES Act, the IRS and DOL issued a joint notice on COVID-19 deadline extensions for ERISA.
 The February 28, 2021 end date is based on the CARES Act, which determined the outbreak period began on March 1, 2020.
 The extension was to be in effect no longer than 365 days.

 The approaching deadline may have some significant implications for ERISA benefits such as COBRA insurance, Flexible Spending Accounts (FSAs), and Health Reimbursement Arrangements (HRAs).
 While the pandemic is still ongoing and new strains of the coronavirus have been identified, there has not yet been an announcement on whether the COVID-19 outbreak period will be extended further.

 The following does not constitute legal advice.
 Please work with your qualified benefits counsel regarding your unique plan situations.

-In April 2020, the IRS, Department of Labor, and other federal agencies released guidance on COBRA extensions and claims filing.
+In April 2020, the IRS, DOL, and other federal agencies released guidance on COBRA extensions and claims filing.
 According to the final notice:

 Group health plans, disability and other employee welfare benefit plans, and employee pension benefit plans subject to ERISA or the Code must disregard the period from March 1, 2020 until 60 days after the announced end of the National Emergency or such other date announced by the Agencies in a future notice (the “Outbreak Period”) in determining the following periods and dates.